Your baby, your body, your partner and the prenatal visit, plus tips for the 23rd week of pregnancy.

 Multiples will also be sleeping and waking, but not necessarily on the same pattern.
 Women expecting multiples often find the twins are alternating sleep and wake cycles.
 This could mean there is a baby awake at all times.

-Premature delivery is the major reason of newborn comoplications and deaths.
+Premature delivery is the major reason for newborn complications and deaths.
 All women should be screened for risk factors of premature delivery and be counseled on signs & symptoms of preterm labor.
-On test that many doctors do at this point is to measure the length of the cervix with a transvaginal sonogram.
+One test that many doctors do at this point is to measure the length of the cervix with a transvaginal sonogram.
 A short cervix increases the risk of premature labor and delivery.
 Common symptoms include pressure on the pelvis, vaginal discharge, and patterned contractions.
 If any of these symptoms arise, contact the caregiver or head to the hospital.

 Unless there are complications with the pregnancy, there is no reason to change what is working.
 Doctor’s appointments will typically involve recording weight, blood pressure, and urine glucose level.
 Expecting parents still have to wait up to four weeks between appointments.

-A turning point in pregnancy is fast approaching.
-Soon those feelings of happiness and self-confidence may be replaced with exhaustion and negative body image issues.
-Expectant fathers can lift Mom's spirits by doing unexpected things around the home like laundry, dishes or cooking.
-It may not seem like much but she will appreciate the support.
+A turning point during pregnancy is fast approaching.
+Soon those feelings of happiness and self-confidence may be replaced with exhaustion and negative body image.
+As the partner, you can help out by doing things around the house and lending a second hand to daily tasks to give your mom-to-be a break.

 Rest as much as needed.
 The pregnant body is constantly changing and with all the work you are doing every single day to grow and nourish your baby, fatigue is common and to be expected.